fsobral/RAFF.jl/joss/paper.md

 with different values for $p$, the number of possible trusted points.
 Each solution of a LOVO subproblem is associated to a vector parameter $\theta$.
-The vector parameters are compared against each other using the Euclidian distance, where small distances (using a threshold) are considered the same solution.
+The vector parameters are compared against each other using the Euclidean distance, where small distances (using a threshold) are considered the same solution.
 The parameter $\theta^*$ which most occurs among them is declared as the solution.